CesiumGS/3d-tiles/extensions/3DTILES_implicit_tiling/0.0.0/README.md

 ### Quadtree with four levels

-Consider a tileset with a quadtree tiling scheme and four levels of detail.
+Consider a tileset with a quadtree subdivision scheme and four levels of detail.
 Suppose that we want to use implicit tiling with subtrees with 2 levels.

 ![Quadtree example](figures/quadtree-example.jpg)